El Templete, A Tribute to the Foudation of the Havana City

 The Templete

-In this place the first mass and chapter of Havana were celebrated and the Templete is the official place of this foundation.
-Nevertheless the temple was built much later.
+In this place, the first mass and chapter of Havana were celebrated and the Templete is the official place of this foundation.
+Nevertheless, the temple itself was built much later.
 It was the first neoclassic work in Havana, composed by a doorway carring a decorated frieze and pediment.
-It was inaugurated on 1828, 300 years later the foundation of the city, in honor of it, inside it we can appreciate two canvas representing the first mass and chapitre in Havana, you can also see a central canvas - of later painting - which represents the blessing act of the place and the mass.
+It was inaugurated on 1828, 300 years later the foundation of the city, in honor of it.
+Inside, we can appreciate two canvas representing the first mass and chapitre in Havana, you can also see a central canvas - of later painting - which represents the blessing act of the place and the mass.
 This was painted by the French artist Jean-Baptiste Vermay (whose remainders repose in that same temple).

 The Cajigal Column, The Templete